 The SIP reduces the average purchase cost even in volatile stock markets with relative ease.
 When you invest a fixed amount every month, the number of Mutual Fund units you actually buy depends on their market price.
 Therefore, with the money you invest each month, you can buy fewer units when the market moves up and more units when the market moves down.
 This brings down and averages the price of purchase.
 Over time, your chances of making a profit are much higher when compared to a one-time investment.

-Mutual Fund investments are managed by qualified and experienced professionals who have the expertise of investment techniques, backed by dedicated investment research team.
+Mutual Fund investments are managed by qualified and experienced professionals who have the expertise of investment techniques, backed by dedicated investment research teams.

 An entry or exit load is a fee you pay the fund when you buy or sell the units.

 An exit load may be charged if you stop the SIP mid-way.
-Let's say you have a one-year SIP but discontinue after five months, then an exit load will be levied.
 These conditions will vary between Mutual Funds.

 Let's say you have invested in the SIP option of a diversified Equity Fund.